If only Apple’s Voice Memos did transcription

 I often have an idea for a blog post on my way to or from work.
 It’s easy to get the idea out if I’m sitting on the bus or Metro, but if I’m walking, typing out the outline for a blog post isn’t the easiest.
 This is where dictation comes in.

-Dictating an idea is easy in Apple’s Voice Memos app, but that seems to be where my ideas go to die.
+Dictating an idea is easy in Apple’s Voice Memos app, but that seems to be where it stops.
 I never check back.
-Mainly because it’s a pain to have to listen back to and transcribe the memos.
-Also, which memo was it that I had that brilliant idea?
-Listening to each memo in order to find a certain thought is arduous, so instead I w down so that I can search them.
+Mainly because it’s a pain to have to listen back to and transcribe the memos, but also because there’s no way to search my memos to find that brilliant idea I had.
 Transcription would solve both of these problems.

-Apple’s software’s certainly capable of transcribing – I sometimes dictate a blog post by opening iA Writer and hitting the dictation button on the keyboard, but I focus too much on the text that’s being produced to the point that it’s not much quicker than typing.
+Apple’s software is certainly capable of transcribing.
+I sometimes dictate a blog post by opening iA Writer and hitting the dictation button on the keyboard, but I focus too much on the text that’s being produced to the point that it’s not much quicker than typing.
+Voice Memos removes that friction.

-When Apple revamped Voice Memos in iOS 12 I searched in vain for an ‘export to text’ option of some sort; when iOS 13 arrived this year I had another look but—again—no sign of any transcription features.
+When Apple revamped Voice Memos in iOS 12 I searched in vain for an ‘export to text’ option of some sort; when iOS 13 arrived this year I had another look but, again, no sign of any transcription feature.

 So imagine my jealousy when Google announced that the new Pixel 4 phone transcribes your dictations into text.